AndreiDrang/python3-anticaptcha/ISSUE_TEMPLATE.md

-###Short description of trouble. Краткое описание проблемы.
+## A brief description of the problem.

+1. Library version
+1. Operating system
-###Full description of trouble. Полное описание проблемы.
+1. Full description of the problem